colorfulclouds/tensorflow2/gans/README.md

-MNIST with GANs
+MNIST with GANs 19000 epoch
 ![avatar](No.19000)

-MNIST with DCGAN
+MNIST with DCGAN 7000 epoch
 ![avatar](No.7000)